TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 ---

-## 4. Policy as Code with Sentinel
+## 5. Policy as Code with Sentinel

 ### What is Sentinel?

-**Sentinel** is HashiCorp's Policy as Code framework that enforces policies on Terraform runs.
+**Sentinel** is HashiCorp's Policy as Code framework that enforces policies on Terraform runs in HCP Terraform.

 **Policy types:**
 - **Hard mandatory:** Blocks run if violated